V2025-01-06

 Members

-- Can include a blend of commercial and non-commercial actors
+- Blend of commercial and non-commercial actors

 Member commitments